 Lightweight Portable Interface

-The Solo has a whole lot of features for a device with such a small footprint.
+The Focusrite Scarlett Solo is a quality interface for FL Studio.
+It has a whole lot of features for a device with such a small footprint!

 - Focusrite Creative Pack, a free virtual instrument upon registration of the device, and Softube Time and Tone